HHOliver88/tdd-fairness-app-assignment/README.md

 # Instructions

 1. You will need to run the node server first before running any tests.
+2. For now, just write the Fairness App function directly in the test file.
-2. Make sure you work on this assignment in a docker container.
+3. Make sure you work on this assignment in a docker container.
 The necessarily files to build and run this app in a docker container is already provided.
-3. Once done, you need to zip your app in one file and upload the zipped file in Hacker Hero.
+4. Once done, you need to zip your app in one file and upload the zipped file in Hacker Hero.